-- 1. Benefits are not payable for any Total Disability that results, directly or indirectly, from any of the following causes: - a) participation in a criminal act or an attempt to commit a criminal act, regardless of whether charges are laid or a conviction is obtained; - b) any accident or injury occurring while operating a motor vehicle under the influence of any intoxicant or with a blood alcohol level in excess of the legal limit in the jurisdiction in which the accident occurred; - c) attempted suicide or voluntary injury or illness, whatever the state of mind of the Member; - d) medical care or treatment that is not Medically Necessary or that is performed for cosmetic purposes only; or - e) insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion. - 2.
+- 1. Benefits are not payable for any Total Disability that results, directly or indirectly, from any of the following causes: - a) participation in a criminal act or an attempt to commit a criminal act, regardless of whether charges are laid or a conviction is obtained; - any accident or injury occurring while operating a motor vehicle under the influence of any intoxicant or with a blood alcohol level in excess of the legal limit in the jurisdiction in which the accident occurred; - c) medical care or treatment that is not Medically Necessary or that is performed for cosmetic purposes only; - d) insurrection, war (declared or not), the hostile action of the armed forces of any country or participation in any riot or civil commotion; or - e) attempted suicide or voluntary or self-inflicted injury or Illness, whatever the state of mind of the Member. - 2.
 Benefits are not payable during any periods in which the Member: - a) receives maternity or parental benefits under any provincial or federal law or takes maternity or parental leave in accordance with any provincial or federal law or any agreement between the Member and the employer, subject to the following exception: - benefits will be payable during the health-related portion of the maternity leave when required by applicable law or legislation, provided coverage has been continued for the Member.
-The health-related portion of the maternity leave will be considered to be the normal post-natal recovery period deemed reasonable and appropriate by Blue Cross; - b) is absent from Canada for any reason, unless Blue Cross agrees in writing, in advance, to pay benefits during the period; or - c) is imprisoned in a correctional facility or community residence or while under house arrest by order of a criminal court.
+The health-related portion of the maternity leave will be considered to be the normal post-natal recovery period deemed reasonable and appropriate by Blue Cross; - b) is absent from Canada for any reason, unless Blue Cross agrees in writing, in advance, to pay benefits during the period; - c) is imprisoned in a correctional facility or community residence or while under house arrest by order of a criminal court; or - d) is on an authorized leave of absence, strike or lay-off, subject to the above mentioned provisions with regard to maternity and parental leave.
+However, if the Member becomes disabled before an employment termination notice is issued, benefits will continue to be paid as long as the member's disability persists, without exceeding the Benefit Period.